edilmedeiros/cde2025.3-proof-of-work/README.md

 - For this exercise, assume that there is no coinbase transaction.
 - For this exercise, a block can't be empty.
 - For this exercise, your block MUST include the transaction `4c50e3dad7f98bceb6441f96b23748dea84fbdb7cedd603441e6ea4a574d04a6`.
+- Your block should collect at least 50,000 sats in fees.

 *Expected output*: a text file `solutions/exercise01.txt` with the list of selected txids, separated by newlines, which make a valid block, maximizing the fee to the miner.
 Transactions must appear in order.